ddsky/big-book-api-clients/javascript/docs/DefaultApi.md

   'oclc': 864418200, // String | Only the book matching the OCLC will be returned 'sort': rating, // String | The sorting criteria (publish-date or rating).
   'sortDirection': DESC, // String | Whether to sort ascending or descending (ASC or DESC).
+  'groupResults': false, // Boolean | Whether to group similar editions of the same book.
   'offset': 0, // Number | The number of books to skip in range [0,1000] 'number': 10 // Number | The number of books to return in range [1,100] };